Dosa (food): History

 The dosa originated in South India, but its precise geographical origins are unknown.
 According to food historian K. T. Achaya, references in the Sangam literature suggest that dosa was already in use in the ancient Tamil country around the first century CE.
 However, according to historian P. Thankappan Nair, dosa originated in the town of Udupi in Karnataka.
 Achaya states that the earliest written mention of dosa appears in the eighth-century literature of present-day Tamil Nadu, while the earliest mention of dosaë in Kannada literature appears a century later.

 In popular tradition, the origin of the dosa is linked to Udupi, probably because of the dish's association with Udupi restaurants.
-The Karnataka dosa is traditionally softer and thicker; the thinner and crispier version of dosa, which became popular across India, was first made in present-day Tamil Nadu.
+The Tamil Nadu dosa is traditionally softer and thicker; the thinner and crispier version of dosa, which became popular across India, was first made in present-day Karnataka.
 A recipe for dosa can be found in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by Someshvara III, who ruled from present-day Karnataka.

 The dosa arrived in Mumbai with the opening of Udupi restaurants in the 1930s.
-After India's independence in 1947, South Indian cuisine became gradually popular in North India.
+After India's independence in 1947, South Indian cuisine became increasingly popular in North India.
 In New Delhi, the Madras Hotel in Connaught Place became one of the first restaurants to serve South Indian cuisine.

 Dosas, like many other dishes of South Indian cuisine, were introduced in Ceylon (Sri Lanka) by South Indian emigrants during British rule.
 Tirunelveli and Tuticorin merchants who settled there were instrumental in the spreading of South Indian cookery across the island by opening restaurants (vegetarian hotels) to meet initially the needs of the emigrant population.
 Dosa has found its way into the culinary habits of the Sri Lankan people, where it has evolved into an island-specific version which is quite distinct from the Indian dosa.
 In both forms, it is called those (තෝසේ or /si/) or thosai (தோசை or /ta/) in Sinhala and in Sri Lankan Tamil.

+In Odisha, Chakuli Pithas are made which are quite similar to Dosa, but they are served flat or with a single fold, whereas Dosas are arranged in different styles.
+Also, they aren't filled with stuffings unlike Dosa.
+There is a variation, such as Budha Chakuli, where fruits, raisins, grated coconut and jaggery are added to the batter.
+Also, Chakuli Pithas are not served with Chutney and Sambhar but wide-ranging accompaniments, such as any Bhaja/Tarkari/Dalma or simple ones like Jaggery/Sugar.
+The batter consists of less rice than gram (biri).

+In Konkan, there are some traditional dishes similar or related to the Dosa, known as polo in Concanese.

 As in Sri Lanka, dosa was introduced far abroad since the early 18th century, by the migration of the Indian Tamil diaspora to Southeast Asia and later in the Western world, and through the worldwide popularisation of Indian and Sri Lankan cuisines since the second half of the 20th century.